leomrtns/peroba/README.md

 You can find [a tutorial on using the software here](docs/023.peroba_pipeline.ipynb).

 ## Caveats

-Not all sequences pass the sequencing quality control.
-Those that do may be excluded from COGUK phylogenetic analysis, which means we won't have metadata (importantly, `sequence_name` which allows mapping between tree, sequence, and epi data) information from them.
+When interpreting any result, please remember that not all sequences pass the sequencing quality control.
+Those that do may be excluded from COGUK phylogenetic analysis, which means we won't have metadata (in particular `sequence_name`, which allows mapping between tree, sequence, and epi data) information from them.
 We minimise this by using local information whenever possible, but still the reasons for exclusion remain.

 ## License
 SPDX-License-Identifier: GPL-3.0-or-later